brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 16 bht.md

 # Ephesians 3:16 Commentary Help Text

 ## BHT:
-Believers are called to seek strength and fortitude from God's inexhaustible abundance, which is according to the richness of His glory.
-This strength enables them to endure trials, perform their duties, and glorify His name.
-It is through the Holy Spirit that believers are empowered in the depths of their inner being.
-The inner man, the very essence of our moral and conscious self, needs constant invigoration and daily grace to navigate the challenges of life.
-It is through the Spirit's work in us that we grow, gain understanding, and experience the transformative power of God's love.
+According to the riches of His glory, believers are called to be strengthened by God's abundant and inexhaustible grace, as Paul prays fervently for their inner man to be empowered.
+This strength, bestowed by the Holy Spirit, goes beyond physical capacities and reaches into the depths of the soul.
+Through this divine strengthening, believers can gain a deeper understanding of the immeasurable love of Christ, ultimately leading to the fullness of God.
+It is through the Spirit's work that believers can receive the necessary strength and guidance to navigate trials, resist temptation, and grow in their faith.

 ## Choicest Commentary Quotes:
 ### Henry Alford: